yoshikin/grav-plugin-markdown-fontawesome/README.md

 ## Known limitations

-- Does not work with Markdown Extra enabled (conflicts with definition lists which start with a colon)
+- Conflicts with Markdown Extra definition lists.
+If Markdown Extra is enabled, icons cannnot be placed at the start of a line and must have at least one non-whitespace character preceeding them.
 - Icon names are not validated, so html tags are created even for non-existent icons like `:fa-not-a-real-icon:``

 ## Alternatives